GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 instead of grids or dataset you must add the modifiers GMT_IS_MATRIX or GMT_IS_VECTOR to ``family`` so that the module knows what to do.
-Finally, in the case of passing ``data`` as NULL you may also control what type of matrix or vector will be created in GMT for the output by adding in the modifiers GMT_VIA_type, where *type* is any of the fundamental GMT data types listed in :ref:`types <tbl-types>`.
+Finally, in the case of passing ``data`` as NULL you may also control what type of matrix or vector will be created in GMT for the output by adding in the modifiers GMT_VIA_type, as listed in :ref:`types <tbl-viatypes>`.

 Import from a virtual file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~